Puma Spotlight 2019-20 Skip To Main Content

 There was a record number of participants at this year's Middle School Spelling Bee with 43 students.
 The winner was Lola Graves (7th grade) and the runner-up was Ava Sommer (8th grade).

 Peak to Peak has two student playwrights in the top ten of the Denver Center's AT&T High School Playwriting Competition.
 Brandon Guo's (12th grade) "God's Not Dead, He's Just an Admissions Officer" and Angie Weddig's (12th grade) "Human" both have made the top ten for one-act plays.
 Now, their works are being evaluated by professionals to see who wins the grand prize.
+Read more about the competition in the Performing arts page.

 Brandon Guo (12th grade) was selected as one of three top winners in the 2020 Denver Center for the Performing Arts High School Playwriting Competition.